 Grizzlies vs. Lakers Injury Report Today - April 26

-The Memphis Grizzlies (51-31) are keeping their eye on three players on the injury report as they prepare for Game 5 of the first round of the NBA playoffs against the Los Angeles Lakers (43-39) at FedExForum on Wednesday, April 26 at 7:30 PM ET.
+Check out the injury report for the Memphis Grizzlies (51-31), which currently includes three players listed, as the Grizzlies prepare for their NBA playoffs opening round game 5 against the Los Angeles Lakers (43-39) at FedExForum on Wednesday, April 26 at 7:30 PM ET.

 Watch Grizzlies vs. Lakers with Fubo!